altunenes/easylab/README.md

  this program replaces the original images with the desired images.
 Be sure to copy the original ones elsewhere.

 # E-prime scripts
-get the trail list wih a csv or create a jitter: https://altunenes.github.io/EasyLab/filenames
+get the trail list or create a jitter: https://altunenes.github.io/EasyLab/filenames

  ---------------